What Is Formlabs Dental?

 - Most complete dental 3D printing ecosystem -- printer, materials, software, and post-processing

-- 99% print success rate reduces waste and frustration
+- a vendor-reported 99% print success rate reduces waste and frustration

-- 5x faster print speeds with Form 4B versus previous generation
+- up to 5x faster according to Formlabs print speeds with Form 4B versus previous generation

 - Validated, FDA-cleared materials for clinical applications